chungkwong/mathocr-myscript-android/README.md

 2. Log into your MyScript [dashboard](https://developer.myscript.com/dashboard)
 3. Manage `On-device recognition(Free trial)`
 4. Create an application with any name and description you like
-5. Create a certificate with Identifier `cc.chungkwong.mathocr` for `Android`
+5. Create a certificate with identifier `cc.chungkwong.mathocr` for `Android`
 6. Download the certificate just created to `offlinerecognizer/src/main/java/cc/chungkwong/mathocr/MyCertificate.java`
 7. Change the first line of that file to `package cc.chungkwong.mathocr;`
 8. Generate signed APK for the module `offlinerecognizer` using Android Studio or command line